Welcome to Cherrywood Art Fair, the longest-running not for profit art fair in East Austin!

 The crowd attending the Fair continued to grow impressively with over 4,500 visitors.
 The number of artists also continued to grow, but the underlying principles did not change.
 As founder Kathy McTee writes, “Austin responds to quality!
 A good cause, good art, good times—this town has high standards.
 When people talk about how Austin is special and has a unique spirit and soul, I think this show represents the best of that.”

 Artist applicants increased by a third matching the increase in customers.
-Production support for the Fair continued to improve, and launching the Fair has become a 9-month endeavor involving a large team of dedicated folks.
+Production support for the Fair continued to improve, and launching the Fair has become a nine-month endeavor involving a large team of dedicated folks.
 This was the first year that proceeds from the Fair were used to benefit Chula League’s Little Artist BIG ARTIST mentoring program, pairing East Austin students with professional artists to experience the creative process from ideation through commercialization.

 From inception in 2002 until 2009, there was little change in the cast of characters that produced the Cherrywood Art Fair.
 In 2010 an injection of new energy and ideas began, with the addition of some new Board members and new volunteers working shoulder to shoulder with veterans.
 The community spirit of the Fair continued unabated!
-The fair booth count remained at 80 artists with 9 bands and 4 food vendors.
+The fair booth count remained at 80 artists with nine bands and four food vendors.

 The Chula League board agreed that 2011 would be a transition year for Cherrywood Art Fair.
 The 2011 Fair, our 10th anniversary event, was the largest and best ever, with over 100 artists, 11 bands, and 7,000 visitors.
 Under the leadership of Ed Arevalo, Fair results demonstrated that the essential qualities of the Fair were sufficiently established and future Fairs could be run by a professional event coordinator under the close supervision of Chula League.

 The 2012 Fair was our most polished event yet, with professional management by Craftbox Agency, both indoor and outdoor music stages with 16 bands, 114 artists, and hands-on all ages activities like a Lomography photo workshop and origami with Creative Action.
 Under the leadership of Event Chair Rick Hernandez, our community profile increased with a radio spot on KUT and VIP appearances by city leaders.
-The little Fair started by a handful of artists and art lovers and nurtured with love and dedication has grown into an Austin tradition not to be missed!
+The little Fair started by a handful of artists and art lovers, nurtured with love and dedication has grown into an Austin tradition not to be missed!